 As reports point to looming sellout agreement between Canada Post and CUPW, what way forward for postal workers?

-Prime Minister Mark Carney has openly stated that his Liberal government views the dismantling of Canada Post in its current form as a testing ground for broader attacks on the rights and conditions of all workers.
+Prime Minister Mark Carney has emphasized that his Liberal government sees dismantling Canada Post in its current form as a test case for broader attacks on workers.
+Daniel Berkley, a postal worker and key member of the Postal Workers Rank-and-File Committee, represents grassroots concerns in this dispute.

-“to ensure that any decisions are made with Union input.”
+"to ensure that any decisions… are made… with Union input."

 more